lostjared/MXVK/README.md

 The multi-effect path uses intermediate render targets between passes, so post-processing no longer has to sample directly from the swapchain image.
 This allows effects such as invert, scanline, blur, CRT, color grading, or other sprite-compatible full-screen shaders to be composed in sequence.

 The `postprocess` example demonstrates this flow.
 It reads `examples/postprocess/data/shaders.txt`, loads each listed SPIR-V fragment shader, and attaches the resulting list as a post-processing chain.
 The example currently ships with `invert.frag` and `scanline.frag`.

+`walk_post` is an interactive post-processing browser built from the `walk` first-person sample.
+Pass `--shader-path <dir>` to a directory containing `index.txt`, optionally select the starting shader with `--shader-index <index>`, then press `R` and `T` while running to switch to the previous or next full-screen effect.
+Its post-processing sprite uses extended uniforms for elapsed time, frame timing, frame count, resolution, and mouse state.

 `defender` and `asteroids3d` use this path for the CRT shader.
 In both examples, press `F8` to toggle the CRT post-processing effect on or off.